AnshAB5/Detecting-Chatter-in-Machining-using-ML/README.md

 - **Image Preprocessing**: Utilized OpenCV for image clipping and enhancement to create a high-quality dataset for training and evaluation.

+- **Custom Image Labeling Script**: Developed an automated labeling script that detects the RPM and DOC (Depth of Cut) from the image file names.
+It prompts users to label the images as "positive" (chatter present) or "non-positive" (no chatter).
+Once the labeling is complete, it outputs a CSV file summarizing the labels.
+The image folder for output is named `output`.

 ## Technologies Used

 - Python 3